St Pat's celebrattions in Dublin, plus Giant's Causeway, Cliffs of Moher and Blarney Castle.

 Day 1: Dublin to Killarney

 We travel through the wild and rugged region of Connemara, past its bogs and lakes in the south to the stunning mountain vistas in the north.
-We make our way to the town of Westport for lunch, before visiting the resting place of the world-famous poet, W.B.
+We make our way to the town of Westport for lunch, before visiting the resting place of the world famous poet, W.B.
 Yeats in Sligo.
-In the afternoon, we cross the border into Northern Ireland and travel to its second largest city, Derry which is our home for the night.
-This medieval city will test your emotions when you take an award-winning walking tour to hear all about the 1972 massacre known as Bloody Sunday from a local Guide.
+In the afternoon, we cross the border into Northern Ireland and continue into its second largest city, Derry which is our home for the night.
+This medieval city will test your emotions when you take an award winning walking tour to hear all about the 1972 massacre known as Bloody Sunday from a local guide.

-Follow in the footsteps of giants at the eighth natural wonder of the world and UNESCO World Heritage Site, the Giant's Causeway.
+Follow in the footsteps of Giants at the eighth natural wonder of the world and UNESCO Word Heritage Site, The Giant's Causeway.
 Thousands of hexagonal stone columns on the North Atlantic coast created by a giant or geology, you decide!
-We spent the night in the village of Ballintoy, which was used as the town of Lordsport on the Isle of Pyke in Game of Thrones.
-You have the chance to head to the stunning Carrick-a-Rede Rope Bridge and sway Indiana Jones' style over the choppy Atlantic Ocean.
+We spend the night in the village of Ballintoy, which was used as the town of Lordsport in the Isle of Pyke in Game of Thrones.
+You have the chance to head to the stunning Carrick-a-Rede Rope Bridge and sway Indiana Jones' style over the choppy Atlantic Ocean below.
 Ballintoy is also famous for its gorgeous sunsets so take your time and enjoy the beautiful coastal scenery and have your camera at the ready.

-This morning we make our way to 'The Dark Hedges', an atmospheric avenue of beech trees that became famous as the Kingsroad from the HBO hit series Game of Thrones.
+This morning we make our way to the Dark Hedges.
+An atmospheric avenue of beech trees that became famous as the Kingsroad from Game of Thrones.
 Then onto Belfast, the capital of Northern Ireland.
-Take the famous Black Cab Tour with a local cabbie into the Loyalist and Republican heartlands to learn about the recent Troubles that raged and see the infamous political murals all around the city.
-After exploring Belfast, we head back to Dublin, check in to our city centre hostel and join the legendary St Pat's welcome party where you’ll meet all the other partygoers.
+Take a Black Cab Tour with a local cabbie into the Loyalist and Republican heartlands to learn about the troubles that raged and see the infamous political murals all around the city.
+After exploring Belfast we head back to Dublin, check-in to our city centre hostel and join the legendary St Pats welcome party where you’ll meet all the other partygoers.

 Day 7: Dublin